-SPS 192.81 Appearance and attire.
+SPS 192.79 Appearance and attire.

-- (1) Male contestants shall wear a steel cup that will protect them against injury from a foul blow. - (2) Female contestants may wear groin and breast protectors. - (3) Each contestant shall wear Thai shorts.
+- (1) Male contestants shall wear a groin protector that will protect them against injury from a foul blow. - (2) Female contestants may wear groin and breast protectors. - (3) Each contestant shall wear Thai shorts.
 The shorts may not have pockets, buttons, zippers, grommets, exposed hook-and-loop fasteners, or metal of any kind.
-Shorts shall be approved by the inspector or department representative. - (4) Male contestants may not wear a shirt or top. - (5) Female contestants shall wear a sports bra and may wear a shirt.
-Any padding for a sports bra shall be secured to the fabric of the bra. - (6) No piercing accessories are permitted. - (7) A contestant may wear soft contact lenses.
-No other corrective lenses are permitted.

-- (8) No shin pads or guards are permitted. - (9) Namman muay may be applied to a contestant's body.
-Contestants may not use any type of grease, cosmetics, or other substance on the body, except that a small amount of petroleum jelly may be used. - (10) Taping of hands, wrists, and ankles is permitted. - (11) Only neoprene joint supports may be used.
+Shorts shall be approved by the inspector or department representative. - (4) Male contestants may not wear a shirt or top. - (5) Female contestants shall wear a short-sleeved or sleeveless form-fitting rash guard, a sports bra, or both.
+Padding for a sports bra shall be secured to the fabric of the bra.
+Loose fitting tops are prohibited. - (6) No piercing accessories are permitted. - (7) A contestant may wear soft contact lenses.
+No other corrective lenses are permitted. - (8) Namman Muay may be applied below the head on a contestant's body, and a small amount of Vaseline® jelly or other petroleum jelly may be used on the facial area.
+No other substances may be used on the head or any other part of the body. - (9) Vaseline® jelly or other petroleum jelly may be applied in between rounds to address a cut, but may not be reapplied to the entire facial area.
+Namman Muay may not be applied in between rounds. - (10) Taping of hands, wrists, and ankles is permitted. - (11) Only neoprene joint supports may be used.
 Metal supports are prohibited. - (12) Fingernails and toenails shall be trimmed. - (13) The inspector or department representative shall determine whether head or facial hair presents any hazard to the safety of the contestant or their opponent or will interfere with the supervision and conduct of the event.
-Facial hair may not be braided. - (14) Contestants may not wear any equipment that fails to receive approval from the inspector or department representative. - (15) Contestants may not wear shoes or padding on their feet during competition. - (16) Ankle guards that have been approved by the inspector or department representative may be worn. - SPS 192.82 Gloves.
-(1) Except as otherwise approved by the inspector or commissioner, thumb-attached gloves of the same brand and style shall be provided to each contestant by the promoter.
+Facial hair may not be braided. - (14) Contestants may not wear any equipment that fails to receive approval from the inspector or department representative. - (15) Contestants may not wear shoes or padding on their feet during competition. - (16) Ankle guards that have been approved by the inspector or department representative may be worn.

+- SPS 192.80 Gloves.
+(1) Except as otherwise approved by the inspector or commissioner, gloves of the same brand and style shall be provided to each contestant by the promoter.
 Gloves approved by the inspector or commissioner prior to the contestants' pre-bout rule meeting shall be worn by contestants in all bouts. - (2) Except as provided in sub.
 (3) or otherwise approved by the inspector or commissioner, gloves for a professional contestant in a weight class of 147 pounds or less shall weigh 8 ounces each and gloves for a professional contestant in a weight class of more than 147 pounds shall weigh 10 ounces each.
 Gloves for all amateur contestants shall weigh 10 ounces each. - (3) If agreed to by both contestants and approved by the inspector or commissioner, contestants may wear gloves heavier than specified in sub.
 (2). - (4) Gloves shall be whole, clean, and in sanitary condition.
 Breaking, roughing, or twisting of gloves is prohibited.
-No foreign substances may be applied to gloves except for wrapping around the wrist area to safely secure the laces. - (5) The inspector or commissioner shall be responsible for rejecting gloves that may pose a safety or health risk to a contestant.

-(6) Before being reused, gloves shall be cleaned using a solution of 10% bleach and 90% water.
+No foreign substances may be applied to gloves except for wrapping around the wrist area to safely secure the laces. - (5) The inspector or commissioner shall be responsible for rejecting gloves that may pose a safety or health risk to a contestant. - (6) Before being reused, gloves shall be cleaned using a solution of 10% bleach and 90% water.